Decay and absorption for the Vlasov-Navier-Stokes system with gravity in a half-space: Exit geometric condition and absorption

 so that we get a contradiction by taking $t=t_0(L,R)$. \end{proof}

-\begin{remarque} We note that $t_0=t_0(1,1)$ does not depend on the initial data.
+\begin{rem} We note that $t_0=t_0(1,1)$ does not depend on the initial data.
 This time only has to be seen as a reference time after which we will use the absorption phenomenon.
-The subsequent analysis could have been performed by replacing $t_0(1,1)$ by $t_0(\kappa,\kappa)$ for any $\kappa>0$. \end{remarque}
+The subsequent analysis could have been performed by replacing $t_0(1,1)$ by $t_0(\kappa,\kappa)$ for any $\kappa>0$. \end{rem}